microsoft/ignite-learning-paths-training-mod/mod30/Setup.md

 * `mod30-app` function app
 * `mod30-caption` logic app

+## Mobile App Setup

+This demo includes a mobile app.
+The instructions for setup can be found [here](MOBILE-APP-README.md).

+## Demo Code

+Demo code can be found [here](https://github.com/microsoft/ignite-learning-paths/blob/master/mod/mod30/src/Mod30Functions/)

 ## Deployment Troubleshooting

 If after the deployment, you navigate to `mod30-app` and there are no functions, you may need to manually deploy: